indra215/HFT_Interview_qsn/README.md

 14. Implement rate limit throttler for both static window and sliding window
 15. Implement orderbook
 16. Implement dictionary using different words
+17. Implement matching engine with add,modify and cancel orders and provide trades when there is a cross in the book